sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 KebabCase notation explicitly relates to CoSWID tags.
 This approach simplifies the composition of further work that reference both XML SWID and CoSWID documents.

-Human-readable names of members in the CDDL data definition are mapped to integer indices via a block of rules at the bottom of the definition.
+Human-readable labels of members in CDDL map data definitions are mapped to integer indices via a block of rules at the bottom of the definition.
 The 57 character strings of the SWID vocabulary that would have to be stored or transported in full if using the original vocabulary are replaced.

 In CBOR, an array is encoded using bytes that identify the array, and the array's length or stop point (see {{-cbor}}).
 To make items that support 1 or more values, the following CDDL notion is used.